-11. Supplier Staff
+11.Supplier Staff

-The managing of work packages under varying engagement terms will be managed in line with the appropriate open book pricing templates as per the contract.
-The open book pricing templates are included in this Section.
+The managing of work packages under varying engagement terms will be managed in line with the appropriate open book pricing templates.
+The open book pricing templates applicable to this SOW are included in this Section 12 below.